afzalamu/Design-of-bandgap-reference-BGR/README.md

 ## 🔧 Block Diagram Overview

-A **Bandgap Reference** is a temperature-independent voltage source, critical in analog and mixed-signal circuits.
+A **Bandgap Reference (BGR)** is a temperature-independent voltage source, essential for robust analog and mixed-signal circuits.

 ### 🧠 Conceptual Block Diagram